Orbital-resolved Observation of Singlet Fission: Abstract

-Here we additionally introduced the phenomenological envelope function\cite{Sharifzadeh2013Jul} $F_\text{env}(\mathbf{R})$ with a specific width (FWHM), which we call the localization length $\lambda$.
+Here we additionally introduced the phenomenological envelope function\cite{Sharifzadeh2013Jul} $F_\text{env}(\mathbf{R})$, which is a distribution function centered at the origin.
+It modulates the magnitudes of Wannier functions on different unit cells and thereby their contribution to the total wave function.

-We treat the photoemission process as a Fourier transform, which converts the wavefunction in real space to a momentum map in reciprocal space (Fig.~1b).
-Each factor to the solid-state wavefunction distinctly visible in a momentum map reveals a different piece of information.
-The Wannier function $w(\mathbf{r})$ encodes the orbital character and the envelope function $F_\text{env}(\mathbf{R})$ the localization of the wavefunction.
-In general, the electrons in molecular semiconductors are localized to several unit cells due to the weak intermolecular interaction and the presence of (dynamic) disorder \cite{Giannini2019Aug, Fratini2020May}.
-Since both the size of the envelope and of the Wannier function are the same order of magnitude as the size of the unit cell, the localization and the orbital character of the wavefunction should be observable in the momentum maps of molecular semiconductors.
-Here we use these signatures of the wavefunction in momentum maps to distinguish the transient and energetically overlapping states in SF.
+We treat the photoemission process as a Fourier transform which converts the wave function in real space to a momentum map in reciprocal space (Fig.~1b).
+Each factor to the solid-state wave function distinctly visible in a momentum map reveals a different piece of information.
+The Wannier function $w(\mathbf{r})$ encodes the orbital character and the envelope function $F_\text{env}(\mathbf{R})$ the localization of the wave function.
+In general, the electrons in molecular semiconductors are localized to several unit cells due to the weak intermolecular interaction and the presence of disorder \cite{Giannini2019Aug, Fratini2020May}.
+Since both the size of $F_\text{env}$ and $w$ are the on the same scale as the unit cell in these systems, both localization and orbital character should be observable in momentum maps.
+Here we use these signatures of the wave function in momentum maps to distinguish the transient and energetically overlapping states in SF.
 We thereby obtain an orbital-resolved movie of the SF process.